 Also, again, not that you would, but if you were using a Kodi box to stream content to your TV illicitly, then according to an alert from Check Point, you'd probably also be streaming malware into your systems.
 The words "illicit streaming" might serve usefully as a do-not-touch warning on any device (Help Net Security).

-This CyberWire look back at the Week that Was discusses events affecting the European Union, Germany, the Democratic Peoples Republic of Korea, NATO/OTAN, Poland, Russia, Ukraine, the United Kingdom, and the United States.
+Today's issue includes events affecting European Union, Germany, Democratic Peoples Republic of Korea, NATO/OTAN, Poland, Russia, Ukraine, United Kingdom, United States.